 7. Therefore bearing ivy-wreathed wands and beautiful branches and also fronds of palm, they offered hymns of thanksgiving to God who had given success to the purifying of His own holy place.

 8. They decreed by public ordinance and vote that the whole nation of the Jews should observe these days every year.

 9. Such then was the end of Antiochus, who was called Epiphanes.

-Chanukah is the story of a near-miraculous revolt against an anti-Semitic empire.
-With the victory of the Maccabees over the enemy, Chanukah became the first holiday of religious freedom.
+No. Chanukah is the story of a miraculous revolt against an anti-Semitic empire.
+It is the first successful war for religious freedom.

-Here is a resource for blessings, Ladino songs and a bumuelos recipe.
+Here is a Sephardic resource for blessings, Ladino songs and a bumuelos recipe.

 For Jewish families with younger children, “There’s No Such Thing as a Chanukah Bush, Sandy Goldstein,” by Susan Sussman and Charles Robinson